LelantosLelantos

 await sandbox.kill();

-// After (Lelantos) — add apiUrl and domain
+// After (Lelantos) — same key in e2b_ form, add apiUrl and domain

 import { Sandbox } from "e2b";